 Melissa Koenig is a Senior Instructional Designer at DePaul University.
 She has published articles related to learning outcomes in online environments and has presented both in the United States and internationally.

 Melissa earned her Master of Library Science degree from the University of Illinois at Urbana-Champaign, and also holds an AB in Psychology from Kenyon College.
-She has worked in Chicago as a professional librarian for 13 years and as an instructional designer for eight.
-When not wearing one of her many professional hats, Melissa can be found on the ice speed skating with her 13-year-old son who has dreams of making the 2014 Olympic team.
+She has worked in Chicago as a professional librarian and as an instructional designer for both Universities and Museums.
+When not wearing one of her many professional hats, Melissa can be found on the ice speed skating with her son who has dreams of making an Olympic team.

 Josh Lund is an Instructional Technology Consultant at DePaul and a former teacher turned mad scientist.
 After completing a B.M. in Music Theory/Composition at St. Olaf College and an M.M. in Composition at Northern Illinois University, he spent six years teaching instrumental music at Elgin Academy, William Penn University, and Central College and worked as an active performer and clinician before returning to Illinois to complete a second master’s degree in instructional technology at Northern Illinois.
 A life straddling two different disciplines, technology and the fine arts, has led him to researching teaching technology in the collaborative arts, multimedia and recording technologies, and user interface design .
 He is really enjoying the fact that his job lets him play with technology tools all day and then teach others to use them.